CandlePlatforms/devdocs/docs/validate/delegate.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-This is a step-by-step guide to help you become a [delegator](/docs/validate/glossary#delegator) on the Polygon Network.
+This is a step-by-step guide to help you become a [delegator](/docs/validate/glossary#delegator) on the Candle Network.

-The only prerequisite is to have your MATIC tokens and ETH on the Ethereum mainnet address.
+The only prerequisite is to have your CNDL tokens and ETH on the Ethereum mainnet address.

 ## Access the dashboard

 1. In your wallet (e.g. MetaMask), choose the Ethereum mainnet.
-1. Log in to the [Polygon Wallet dashboard](https://wallet-dev.polygon.technology/staking/).
+1. Log in to the [Candle Wallet dashboard](https://wallet-dev.polygon.technology/staking/).
 1. Once you log in, you will the list of validators with stats.

 :::note